Cyclist at Law: Bill Shirer

 Cyclist-pedestrian accidents are nuanced.
 Liability depends on behavior, traffic signals, and situational awareness.
 Whether you’re a cyclist or a pedestrian, you deserve representation from someone who understands both the law and the cycling lifestyle.

-Call Cyclist at Law at 800-887-6188 and 972-392-1249 today for a free case review.
+Call Cyclist at Law at 972-392-1249 today for a free case review.
 Get legal help from the top-rated bike accident lawyer, bicycle accident attorney lawyer, and bike injury lawyer in Dallas, TX.